cjber/semantic-catalogue/README.md

 - Docker or Podman
 - Git

-### Contribution Setup
+### Development Setup

-To contribute, please follow these steps:
+To develop this project, please follow these steps:

 1. **Clone the repository:**